- Volatility is a measure of risk

 - Uncertainty is always a part of investing

-Volatility isn’t just what can happen when you ask your significant other to ‘just wash the damn dishes, for once!”
-It’s also the term for a measure of risk related to financial securities, including stocks.
+Volatility is a term for a measure of risk related to financial securities, including stocks.

 Volatility is a measure of risk

-But when it comes to investing, risk isn’t always a dirty word.
+But when it comes to investing, risk isn’t always a bad word.

 You can also think of volatility like the waves on an ocean.
-When you’re rowing your boat on the open sea, some journeys are smooth sailing, small waves, pleasant breeze, predictable squawking seagulls… Other journeys to more exotic destinations might require navigating waters that are a bit choppier.
+When you’re rowing your boat on the open sea, some journeys are smooth sailing, small waves, and pleasant breezes.
+Other journeys to more exotic destinations might require navigating waters that are a bit choppier.
 If you have a more ambitious destination in mind, you might decide it is worth it to risk the more turbulent waters.